Sophisticated, sleek and chic. Denver's cocktail lounges let you relax and enjoy great drinks and food with friends.

 The Cooper Lounge

 The Cooper Lounge, located on the mezzanine of Union Station overlooking the Great Hall, evokes the glamour and sophistication of the post-prohibition lounges of the 1930s.
-This stylish new venue serves high-end cocktails and offers an extensive wine list, in addition to stunning views of of Downtown Denver though its huge, arched windows.
+This stylish new venue serves high-end cocktails and offers an extensive wine list, in addition to stunning views of Downtown Denver through its huge, arched windows.

 Harry's Bar at the Magnolia Hotel